gigapay/Documentation/source/includes/_employees.md

 }
 ```

 This endpoint registers an Employee.
-The employee will be notified with a invitation code which can be used to create a
+The Employee will be notified with the `invitation_code` that can be used to sign up in Gigapay and accept your invitation.
-magic link to claim the employee.

 ### HTTP Request